Writing a Thesis/Paper

 - Know the rules for articles.

-Refrain from flowery, fancy language and jargon wherever possible.
+- Refrain from flowery, fancy language and jargon where ever possible.
 Make your language as simple as possible.
 Simplify your sentences.
 Over and over.

 Here are lists of books and web material that I found helpful.
 If you're in a hurry, read Strunk and White and watch Simon Peyton Jones' video.